What Is The Lowest Common Multiple: Explained For Primary School

 Three common multiples of 6 and 9 are 18, 36 and 54.

-Students are asked to identify common multiples in the Third Space Learning online one-to-one tutoring slide below.
-Each tutoring programme is specially designed to meet the needs of the individual student, plugging learning gaps and building confidence in maths.
+In the slide below, students are asked to identify common multiples in Third Space Learning’s online tutoring with Skye, the AI maths tutor.
+Each tutoring programme is specially designed to meet the needs of the individual student, plugging learning gaps and building confidence in maths through conversation-based intervention.

 Third Space Learning offers a wide range of free maths resources, including our collection of multiplication worksheets.